OlegKorn/test_tasks/Postman snippets/postman - check all nested links of a site/README.md

                 });
                 console.log(link);
             }

             // add links to the links array if not already in there
             // this is russian federation issues, if these are not banned in your state
             // delete facebook, twitter, linkedin conditions:
             if (
+                link !== root_url &&          // let's try to exclude the root_url
                 !links.includes(link) &&
                 !link.includes("skype") &&
                 !link.includes("mailto") &&